aedoardo1990/2nd_Project/README.md

 ### Target audience

-The F1 - Pole Position!
-Website targets an audience of people interested in racing car online games - especially fans of Formula 1 -, card games and in general aims at reaching people interested in sport online games.
+The F1 - Pole Position! website targets an audience of people interested in motorsport online games  - especially fans of Formula 1 -, card games and in general aims at reaching people interested in sport online games.

 ## User stories